-Becoming a sales manager involves taking on additional responsibility for a sales team, and usually happens as a result of demonstrating consistent performance as a sales rep. Sales managers can be promoted internally or recruited, but in both cases, there are specific steps you should consider if this is a career path you desire.
+Becoming a sales manager involves taking on additional responsibility for the performance of a sales team and is often a promotion after demonstrating consistent performance as a sales rep. Sales managers can be promoted internally or recruited, but in both cases, there are specific steps you should consider if this is a career path you are interested in.

-Here are the eight steps you should take to become a sales manager:
+Here are nine steps you should consider when aspiring to a sales management career:

-Here are a few ways to express interest in becoming a sales manager:
+Here are a few strategies to express interest in becoming a sales manager:

 Connect With Sales Leaders in Your Network

 As you explore becoming a sales manager, talk to other sales leaders and managers within your network.
 One way to do this is to search for sales managers in your network on LinkedIn.
 This helps give you a broader perspective on what it means to lead a sales team and provides you with the opportunity to open doors to management positions outside of your current organization.

 3. Find a Mentor

 As you have conversations about becoming a sales manager, find an experienced leader that can serve as a mentor.
 Many companies have informal or formal programs for this purpose.
 Even if that’s not the case, you should consider the professionals within your network who would be a good fit as a mentor.

 A mentor will help give you direction and ideas on how to become a sales manager specific to your situation.
 They have been through the process and understand what it takes to become a sales manager, and can help prepare you for both the skills and experience you’ll need to take on a new set of responsibilities and expectations.

 Here are a few ways a mentor can help you as you work toward becoming a sales manager: